Our frequently asked questions

 Water stations will be at roughly the following KM points: 3.5K, 6.5K, 9K (Gels), 12K (Gels), 14.5, 17.5K, 21K, 24K (Gels), 27K, 30K, 32K, 36K, 39K (Gels).

-Honey Stinger Energy Gels (Chocolate, Vanilla, Mango, and Kiwi Strawberry) and Energy Chews (Pomegranate, Limeade, Orange, and Cherry Cola) are available at the specified water stations.
+Honey Stinger Energy Gels (Chocolate, Kiwi Strawberry, Acai & Pomegranate, Fruit Smoothie, ), Waffles (Honey, Ginger and Vanilla) and Energy Chews (Cherry Blossom, Cherry Cola, Fruit Smoothie, Limeade, Orange Blossom, Pomegranate) are available at the specified water stations.

-Ultima Replenisher (Wild Raspberry) is available at ALL water stations.
+Ultima Replenisher (Orange) is available at ALL water stations.

 Where are the washrooms located?

 The washrooms are at every water station along the course.